Davdadev/davidsebbag/README.md

 ### What AI helped with

-**Ideation and implentation** claude ai was used to code the website but the ideas and deisgn restrictions and cretive control was all me
+Ideation and implentation claude ai was used to code the website, but the ideas, design restrictions, and creative control were all mine.

 ---
 ## License